Earth Notes: On the Energy Solutions Expo (2011)Updated 2022-10-15 09:05 GMT.

 However, sometimes you just need to keep light and heat out, and the SolarGard window films caught my eye.
-Apparently even their premium £60/m^2 film can in the appropriate places pay itself back withing 6 years (and typical film is half that cost), but critical to project succcess is modelling and measuring to find where it would be cost-effective.
+Apparently even their premium £60/m^2 film can in the appropriate places pay itself back within 6 years (and typical film is half that cost).
+But critical to project succcess is modelling and measuring to find where it would be cost-effective.

 (On the subject of keeping excess heat and light out, see Sage Electrochromic Glass Is A Thermostat For The Sun from Treehugger!)